-The sound of Greg Adams is one of the world’s best-known musical signatures.
+The sound of Grammy and Emmy nominated trumpeter, arranger Greg Adams is one of the world’s best-known musical signatures.
 As a founding member of Tower of Power, legendary for his arrangements that made the TOP horn section a sought out entity all its own.
-With countless collaborations in the studio and live on stage, Adams has made his mark on a broad stretch of today’s music landscape that includes jazz, pop, rock, R&B, soul, and funk.
+With countless collaborations in the studio and live on stage, Adams has made his mark on a broad stretch of today’s musical landscape that includes jazz, pop, rock, R&B, soul, and funk.

 It has been nearly a quarter century since the genre chameleon trumpeter and arranger became a leader in his own right with his ground breaking 1995 debut Hidden Agenda.
 With Greg Adams’ approach that music is a language… the CONVERSATION continues.
 You will sense a direct connection with the live feel of the music, the open breath of each note and the collaboration of each player.